Who are the Institutional Holders in Cytek Biosciences Inc. (CTKB)?

-Cytek Biosciences Inc. (NASDAQ: CTKB) is 17.43% higher on its value in year-to-date trading and has touched a low of $7.38 and a high of $16.05 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The CTKB stock was last observed hovering at around $11.88 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $14.50 for the next 12 months.
-It is also 29.47% off the consensus price target high of $17.00 offered by 4 analysts, but current levels are 14.36% higher than the price target low of $14.00 for the same period.
+Cytek Biosciences Inc. (NASDAQ: CTKB) is -13.17% lower on its value in year-to-date trading and has touched a low of $7.38 and a high of $16.05 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The CTKB stock was last observed hovering at around $11.67 in the last trading session, with the day’s loss setting it -2.81%.

 Sponsored

-The stock witnessed a 38.45% gain in the last 1 month and extending the period to 3 months gives it a -9.44%, and is 9.60% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.69% over the week and 5.44% over the month.
+The stock witnessed a -7.17% gain in the last 1 month and extending the period to 3 months gives it a -31.81%, and is -25.38% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.49% over the week and 6.45% over the month.

 Cytek Biosciences Inc. (CTKB) Analyst Forecasts